Amazon Submits Plans for 350-Foot ‘Helix' at HQ2 in Virginia

 Photos: Amazon Submits Plans for New 350-Foot Centerpiece of HQ2 in Arlington County

-There are plans for three 22-story buildings with 2.8 million square feet of office space to surround The Helix.
+There are plans for three 22-story buildings with 2.8 million square feet of office space to surround The Helix, which was designed by architecture firm NBBJ.

 "We’ve designed a workspace for our employees that will prioritize areas for collaboration, natural light, and a constant interaction with nature," Amazon said of the office space.